 El Patio

 Once you spot the neon sombrero on Guadalupe Street, you’ll know you’ve found the jackpot for tasty Tex-Mex.
 A mainstay since 1954, El Patio continues to impress with fresh ingredients and hot dishes made right as they’re ordered.
-For the full experience, start with an order of nachos for the table, then dive in to the El Patio #1 (including guacamole salad, chili con queso, a crispy beef taco, two cheese enchiladas and beans and rice), then wash it down with a house margarita.
+For the full experience, start with an order of nachos for the table, then dive into the El Patio #1 (including guacamole salad, chile con queso, a crispy beef taco, two cheese enchiladas, and beans and rice), then wash it down with a house margarita.

 El Mercado